Bell Field: Namesake

 The facility was as named after J.R.N.
 "Doc" Bell, an early supporter of the college and its athletic teams.

 "Doc" J.R.N.
 Bell — popular "mascot" of early OAC football and namesake of Bell Field.

 John Richard Newton Bell was born January 25, 1846, in Pulaski County, Virginia and fought in the 26th Virginia Infantry Battalion of the Confederate States Army during the American Civil War.

 After the war ended, he attended Wytheville College in Virginia, from which he would eventually earn a Doctor of Divinity degree in 1871.
 He made his way to Oregon by way of Arkansas in the spring of 1874, becoming a minister of the First Presbyterian Church of Corvallis.

 Bell was named a regent of Corvallis College — the religious academy which was later transformed into the state-owned Oregon Agricultural College — in 1874 and served in that capacity for several years, retaining a close personal sympathy for that institution throughout his life.

 An early fan of American football, Bell boasted to Corvallis friends in the fall of 1894 that he would throw his best fedora hat into the Willamette River in celebration if the Aggies defeated their rivals from the University of Oregon on the gridiron.
 The Agrics won, 18–0, Bell's hat became a small boat to the Pacific Ocean, and a popular tradition was born.
 Henceforth, whenever the orange-and-black team beat the lemon-yellow team, a crowd would make their way to the river and Doc Bell would sail another hat to the sea.

-The popular, quirky super-fan became regarded as the "mascot" of the OAC football team and it was for him that the field was named by the OAC Board of Regents in 1921.
+Because of his quirky super-fan reputation, he soon became known as the "mascot" of the OAC football team.
+In 1921, the OAC Board of Regents named the field in his honor.

 Bell died in Corvallis on June 3, 1928, age 82, following a protracted period of ill health.
 He was touted as the "oldest grand lodge chaplain in the history of Masonry," with 47 years of continuous service, at the time of his death.